JEE Main exam date still not announced; NTA warns against fake news regarding exam dates

 JEE Main April exam had to be postponed due to the lockdown situation prevalent in the country to combat the COVID-19 pandemic.
 The lockdown was extended until May 3rd.
 JEE Main exam is tentatively now scheduled to be conducted in May last week; however, due to logistical reasons and postponement of school exams and result, it might be delayed further.

-The total number of COVID-19 cases crosses the 11,000 mark on Tuesday with death toll touching 377 and 1,305 recoveries reported.
+The total number of COVID-19 cases crossed the 11,000 mark on Tuesday with death toll touching 377 and 1,305 recoveries reported.
 Globally, the disease has infected 19.8 lakh people across the world, and caused over 1.26 lakh deaths, according to the Johns Hopkins University tracker.